nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - When the request is for a FHIR endpoint, conformance to a capability statement **MUST** be evaluated.
 - Patient context is mandatory for accessing patient data:
     - for search interactions, either a patient id or patient bsn **MUST** be derivable from the query;
-    - for read interactions, the requested resource must have a direct link to a patient (for example through a patient field).
+    - for read interactions, the requested resource **MUST** have a direct link to a patient (for example through a patient- or subject- field).
 - For data requests that require explicit consent, patient consent **MUST** be checked in a local system **OR** in Mitz before returning the data.